RalfAlbert/AvatarPlus/readme.md

 AvatarPlus allows users to use their profile image from Google+, Facebook or Twitter as avatar for their comment(s).

-Note that AvatarPlus requires PHP v5.3 or greater.
+AvatarPlus requires PHP v5.3+

 ## Description ##

-**AvatarPlus allows users to use the avatar from a social service of their choice (supports:** Google+, Twitter or Facebook) as their comments avatar instead of the default from the Gravatar service or your WordPress installation.
-More and more users avoid typing in their mail address and instead want just want to hand out their social profile URL.
-AvatarPlus adds this feature to WordPress comments, thus making the mail address field not required anymore.
+AvatarPlus allows users to use the avatar from a social service of their choice (supports: Google+, Twitter and Facebook) as their comments avatar instead of the default from the Gravatar service or your WordPress installation.
+More and more users avoid typing in their mail address and instead just want to hand out their social profile URL.
+AvatarPlus adds this feature to WordPress comments, thus making the mail address field not required anymore for displaying an avatar image.

-**Flexibility for a maximum number of use cases:** The plugin allows to either add a new field to the comments section or just use the Homepage-URL field for the social profile URL.
+**Flexibility for a maximum number of use cases**: The plugin allows to either add a new field to the comments section or just use the homepage URL field for the social profile URL.
 AvatarPlus also recognizes redirects and is able to work with most URL-shortening services like bit.ly or goo.gl.

-**Environment friendly:** AvatarPlus cares about your resources and uses a simple caching mechanism to save the avatar links directly and therefore reducing the number of HTTP requests to a minimum and serving your sites comments section as fast as possible.
+**Environment friendly**: AvatarPlus cares about your resources and uses a simple caching mechanism to save the avatar links directly and therefore reducing the number of HTTP requests to a minimum and serving your sites comments section as fast as possible.

-**Maximum code quality:** Every single line of code is written with WordPress "Best Practice" in mind to serve you only the highest quality product.
+**Maximum code quality**: Every single line of code is written with WordPress "Best Practice" in mind to serve you only the highest quality product.

 ## Installation ##